 Acrophobia is the official term for fear of heights.
 For aerial lift operators, learning the best way to get over a fear of heights can be a significant hurdle to performing your job correctly.
 Some aerial lifts can soar into the sky for hundreds of feet!
 Yikes!

-Before you tackle overcoming your fear of heights, it’s helpful to know you’re not the only one.
+Before you learn how to overcome your fear of heights in construction, it’s helpful to know you’re not the only one.
 In fact, it’s estimated that over 25 million Americans have some type of phobia.

 What Causes a Fear of Heights?

 Understanding the source of anxiety is the first step in learning how to get over your fear of heights.
 The main reason for this fear is as an amplified reaction to what is considered to be a natural fear of getting hurt when falling from a high place.
 While almost everyone has a natural fear of heights and the risks involved, the fear is exaggerated for those who have a distinct fear of heights.

 A past fall that led to an injury can also cause the person to fear being in a similar situation again.
 If the injury was serious, the person may have a reason to fear such an issue again, causing them to panic whenever they are up high off the ground.
 The person may have seen someone else fall and be seriously injured or even killed, which would then cause them to develop a concern for the same situation happening to them.

 Poor balance may lead to a fear of falling, which can cause a person to be afraid of being up high in the air.
 If they suffer from a dysfunction of the equilibrium, which provides balance, they may have a higher risk for falling, which will lead them to be afraid of such a situation.